tryggth/CDT/README.md

 2p1-fixed-boundaries by @Yurlungur Jonah Miller

-DONE: Merge 2p1 and 2p1-fixed-boundaries.
+- [x] Merge 2p1 and 2p1-fixed-boundaries.
 The updated code is called 2p1-fixed-boundaries.
 Works for open or periodic boundary conditions.
-DONE: Fixed Christian's code to run on Sun Grid Engine
+- [x] Fixed Christian's code to run on Sun Grid Engine

 A C++ implementation of CDT using CGAL, [CDT++][3] is being developed [here][3].